LBHackney-IT/Data-Platform-Playbook/docs/playbook/training-modules/Module-01.md

 Log in to AWS as the `DataPlatformSandboxStg` role via the `Management Console` for that role.

 ![AWS console](../images/sandox-console.png)
+&nbsp;
 ### 5. Finding and running your jobs in the AWS console

 >:bulb: You can search for AWS tools like AWS Glue, Crawlers etc. using the toolbar.
 If you cannot find a job or crawler check the region is London in the top right of the screen.

-Your jobs should now be available within Glue Studio.
-They will be named like [Google Sheets Import Job - department dataset name].
+Your jobs should now be available within [Glue Studio](https://eu-west-2.console.aws.amazon.com/gluestudio/home?region=eu-west-2#/jobs).
+They will be named like `stg Google Sheets Import Job - department-dataset-yourname`.

 >:warning: If you are waiting for code deployment to complete, then look for `stg Google Sheets Import Job - sandbox-daro-covid-locations` and `stg Google Sheets Import Job - sandbox-daro-covid-vaccinations` jobs instead.